VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Design Analysis

 \section{Design Analysis}

-Involving users in the oversight and control of context is challenging due to the large-scale nature of the context data.
-In this section, we outline these challenges to motivate the use of visualization, and then summarize a set of design requirements for the visualization. \paragraph{Challenges} First, the retrieved context is typically too large to be meaningfully displayed.
-Conventional UI components, such as paginated list views, provide limited support for sensemaking of context.
-Expecting users to skim through multiple pages of retrieved context and synthesize the information is impractical.
-Second, users sometimes need to verify the context to decide how to steer it.
-However, comprehensive verification requires them to closely read the retrieved data items and cross-reference them with the response.
-This process is not only cognitively demanding but also undermines the very purpose of employing chatbots, i.e., to automate information synthesis.
-Third, modifying context item by item, as with standard selection menus, is both inefficient and largely ineffective.
-Small adjustments have minimal impact because the overall semantics of the retrieved context remain unchanged.
-As a result, chatbots are unlikely to be sensitive to such fine-grained modifications within a large-scale context blob.
+Drawing inspiration from the literature on corpus visualization~\cite{liu2019textvis} and context engineering~\cite{mei2025surveycontextengineering}, we analyze the design challenges that arise from the large-scale and complex nature of enterprise data.
+In the following section, we summarize these challenges and present a set of design requirements for our research prototype.

+\paragraph{Challenges} \textbf{First}, the retrieved context is typically too large to be meaningfully displayed.
+Conventional UI components such as paginated list views, provide limited support for sensemaking of such large-scale context.
+Expecting users to skim through multiple pages and synthesize the information is impractical~\cite{liu2019textvis}. \textbf{Second}, users need to verify the context to decide how to steer it.
+However, users are typically either unaware of its necessity or reluctant to invest the required effort~\cite{vorvoreanu2025fostering}.
+Even when users recognize the need, comprehensive verification still requires them to closely read the retrieved data items and cross-reference them with the response.
+This process is not only cognitively demanding but also undermines the primary benefit of enterprise chatbots, i.e., automating information synthesis~\cite{yun2025genAIknowledgework}. \textbf{Third}, modifying context file by file, as with standard file selection and upload controls, is both inefficient and largely ineffective.
+Small adjustments have minimal impact because the overall semantics of the retrieved context remain unchanged~\cite{Lee2025awesum}.
+Chatbots are unlikely to be sensitive to such fine-grained modifications within a large-scale context blob.